williamblood/ammdi-blacklist/README.md

 # AMMDI Blacklist (CANCELLED)

-This is a full stack social media web app using React, Redux, Express, and Material-UI.
+This was a full stack social media web app using React, Node, Express, Firebase